3coma3/btrfs-backup/README.md

 > **Update**
 >
-> The last 10 commits include bugfixes and improvements (upgrading is recommended).
-Your help with testing and reporting back any issues observed, as wel as any other feedback or request, is very appreciated.
+> The recent commits include bugfixes and improvements (upgrading is recommended).
+Your help with testing and reporting back any issues observed, as well as any other feedback or request, is very appreciated.
 >
-> The code has tripled the count from the original ~50 lines.
-It's still small for what it packs, but not so anymore as it was when it was created.
+> The code has grown beyond the original count from ~50 lines.
+It's still small for what it packs, but not so as when it was created.
 Feel free to check the earlier versions, I might add tags to the best ones to aid in their use should that be needed.
-Note that prior versions might present bugs as no backporting work (or even versioning to those patches for that matter) is in place.
+Note that prior versions might present bugs as no backporting (or even versioning) is in place for old patches.

 ## Features

 * Plain bash.
-No DSL, no complex parameters, no nothing.
+No DSL, no complex parameters, no nothing
-* ~150 lines of code omitting config, comments and blank lines.
+* ~250 lines of code omitting config, comments and blank lines
 * No impositions.
 It may be used as needed, manually or via cron.
 It does its job and gets out of the way.
-* Does Incremental, in place, COW powered snapshots out of any file system Rsync can read, courtesy of Btrfs.
+* Does Incremental, in place, COW powered snapshots out of any file system Rsync can read, courtesy of Btrfs
-* Custom GFS-style rotation algorithm to maintain arbitrary copies at the snapshot, day, week, month and year levels.
+* Custom GFS-style rotation algorithm to maintain arbitrary copies at the snapshot, day, week, month and year levels
 * Compact data source specification in extended bash "glob" [pattern syntax](https://mywiki.wooledge.org/glob)
 * Compact per-data-source filter specification in rsync's own [pattern syntax](https://manpages.ubuntu.com/manpages/eoan/en/man1/rsync.1.html#include/exclude%20pattern%20rules)
 * Queued operations
 * Dry-run mode

 ## Changelog
+**v1.2:**
+* Bugfixes
+* Improve output
+* Confirmation / autoconfirmation for snapshot removal

 **v1.1:**
 * Bugfixes
 * Improvements with sudo interaction and user permissions